brothermalcolm/scrapy-stackoverflow/stackscraper/readme.md

 For example:

-scrapy crawl quotes saves a set of html pages to /local_output scrapy crawl quotes -o ./data/questions.json saves the output to a json file
+scrapy crawl questions saves a set of html pages to /local_output scrapy crawl questions -o ./data/questions.json saves the output to a json file